 Note: In this case, you must lock the reference of the rows in order to stay on the date (row = 5)

-Then, customise the format of your condition by clicking on the Format button and you choose a fill color (orange in this example).
+Then, customize the format of your condition by clicking on the Format button and you choose a fill color (orange in this example).

 - Select the tab Fill

 Step 5: Apply the rule to a range of cells

 At this step, the conditional formatting is for one cell only.
 So we must extend the range of cells for this rule.

 Click OK, then open Conditional Formatting> Manage Rules